beyerleinf/esbuild-azure-functions/README.md

 # esbuild-azure-functions

-A builder for Azure Function powered by esbuild
+> A builder for Azure Function powered by esbuild.